 “Young people are our greatest compass in identifying needs and opportunities for workforce development, racial and health equity, and the elimination of stigma about mental illness,” said Marina Tolou-Shams, PhD, a professor in UCSF’s Department of Psychiatry and Behavioral Sciences who is leading the new program.
 “By mentoring and partnering with local youth, we can build a mental health workforce that is truly reflective of and responsive to our community.”

 The first cohort of CHANGE SF interns will begin their internships in mid-November.
-Interns will be able to work across all UCSF campus locations, including Zuckerberg San Francisco General Hospital and Trauma Center, Langley Porter Psychiatric Hospital and Clinics, the San Francisco Veteran Affairs Medical Center, UCSF Benioff Children’s Hospital Oakland, and the UCSF-UC Berkeley Schwab Dyslexia and Cognitive Diversity Center.
+Interns will be able to work across all UCSF campus locations, including Zuckerberg San Francisco General Hospital and Trauma Center, Langley Porter Psychiatric Hospital, the San Francisco Veteran Affairs Medical Center, UCSF Benioff Children’s Hospital Oakland, and the UCSF-UC Berkeley Schwab Dyslexia and Cognitive Diversity Center.

 This upcoming cohort has been selected from this year’s Opportunities for All applicants.
 To apply for Opportunities for All, visit www.opps4allsf.org.